Lab members

 Zhuanghua Shi

-Zhuanghua Shi is the head of the Multisensory Perception Lab (MSense), a faculty member of General and Experimental Psychology at LMU, and an associated faculty member of the Graduate School of Systemic Neuroscience (GSN), at LMU.
-He is also associated with NuroImaging Core Unit Munich (NICUM).
-His research focuses on perceptual biases, contextual and probabilistic learning, and Bayesian interference.
+Zhuanghua Shi (Strongway) leads the Multisensory Perception Lab (MSense) and serves as a faculty member in the Department of Psychology at LMU.
+Additionally, he holds an associated faculty member at the Graduate School of Systemic Neuroscience (GSN) at LMU.
+He is also affiliated with NuroImaging Core Unit Munich (NICUM).
+His research primarily concerns perceptual biases and investigates how context and probability influence learning and perception, as well as the principles of Bayesian interference.

 Postdoctoral Researcher